LTI 1.3 Single Sign On (SSO) from WordPress

 There are two options on how you can dictate the LTI SSO link behaviours:

-a.
-Context mapping using page ID.
-So you can use the page ID in WordPress to dictate the link must redirect the user to a specific class in a course.
+1. Context mapping using page ID.
+You can use the page ID in WordPress to dictate the link must redirect the user to a specific class in a course.
 However, NOTE that this means you can only use 1 LTI tool link on that page as the mapping is on the page level.

 To set this mapping, you will need to: